Kusdhill/GA4GHandMe/README.md

 # Usage

+To begin, you should clone this repository.
+If you don't know how to do that, you can just download the code to your Desktop.

-To begin, you will have to <a href="https://api.23andme.com/dev/">register</a> an API client with 23andMe.
+Before opening any of the files you will have to <a href="https://api.23andme.com/dev/">register</a> an API client with 23andMe.
 You can use the same parameters in the image below:
 ![alt text](https://github.com/Kusdhill/GA4GHandMe/blob/master/templates/registration.png "client_registration")

-Once you have done this 23andMe will give you two credentials: a client id, and a client secret.
+Once you have done this, 23andMe will give you two credentials: a client id, and a client secret.
 Put both of these in keys.py, along with a sessions key for flask.
 The sessions key can be anything.

 Once that's setup, make a <a href="http://docs.python-guide.org/en/latest/dev/virtualenvs/">virtual environment</a>.